jeffotoni/gocompilation/README.md

 FAIL archive/zip   0.022s
 ok   compress/gzip 0.033s
 ```

- followed by detailed output for each failed package.
+Followed by detailed output for each failed package.

 'Go test' recompiles each package along with any files with names matching the file pattern "*_test.go".
 These additional files can contain test functions, benchmark functions, and example functions.
 See 'go help testfunc' for more.
 Each listed package causes the execution of a separate test binary.
 Files whose names begin with "_" (including "_test.go") or "." are ignored.